angelicatanagras/personal-doc-manager/README.md

 npm run dev
 ```

-The frontend runs on `http://localhost:5173`.

-For local development, leave `VITE_API_BASE_URL` empty so Vite can proxy `/api/*` requests.
+Leave `VITE_API_BASE_URL` empty for local proxy-based development.
+The Vite dev server will print the local frontend URL in the terminal.

 To point the frontend at a deployed API, set:

 ```bash
 VITE_API_BASE_URL=http://your-api-host:5001
 ```

 ## Environment Variables

+Create your own MongoDB connection string in `backend/.env`; the app does not include a shared database.

 Create `backend/.env`: